 Heating water is one of your largest annual energy expenses.
-A water heater can consume approximately 600 kilowatt hours per month.
+A traditional electric resistance water heater can consume approximately 600 kilowatt hours per month.

-- Consider high efficiency water heaters — If you are in the market for a new water heater, consider buying a high efficiency model.
+- Consider high efficiency water heaters — If you are in the market for a new water heater, consider buying a high efficiency model such as a heat pump water heater.
 It may cost you a little more to buy, but it costs less to use, so you will save over the life of the unit.
-As a side note, be sure to secure your water heater by fastening it to the studs in the wall.
+Incentives may be available from Tillamook PUD.
+Check out our current rebates here.
+How does a heat pump water heater work?
+Check out this video.

 - Set the thermostats properly — To operate most efficiently, your water heater should be set between 120°F and 130°F. If you have a dishwasher, you may need to increase the temperature settings to 140°F. Refer to the owner’s manual for the proper temperature settings for your dishwasher.